emacsmirror/hyperdrive/README.md

 ### Open a hyperdrive

-You can view the contents of a hyperdrive with `M-x hyperdrive-open`.
-While you can always paste in a new full `hyper://` URL, `hyperdrive-open` remembers the hyperdrives you have already created or visited, and it will autocomplete those URLs for you.
+You can open a hyperdrive folder or file by pasting in a `hyper://` URL after `M-x hyperdrive-open`.
+Alternatively, `M-x hyperdrive-find-file` remembers hyperdrives you have already created or visited.
+It will prompt you to select a known hyperdrive by its public key or alias and then enter a path inside that hyperdrive.

 TODO: Add paragraph on directory view and possible commands